-- Submit your article to meet HEFCE and Research Council Open Access requirements
+- Submit your article to the Open Access team at the University Library, to meet HEFCE and Research Council Open Access requirements

 Introduction and background

 The Open Access is a global movement to make scientific and scholarly literature openly accessible online to all users, free of charge so that everyone benefits from the dissemination of knowledge and information.

 Open Access models

 - Green OA: publishing in a traditional journal and make the article/data available in an institutional website, repository or archive (self-archiving).

 - Gold OA: making your article immediately and freely available on the journal website, often (but not always) on payment of an article processing charge (APC).

 The University of Cambridge is committed to the dissemination of its research as widely as possible, and supports the principle that the research that has been publicly funded should be freely accessible by the public.